RyanMarcotte/Functional.CQS/docs/simpleinjector/metricsCapturing/applyingMetricsCapturing.md

 ```
 // a Functional query handler implementation
-// actual implementation has not been included as it is not relevant to caching
+// actual implementation has not been included as it is not relevant to metrics-capturing
 public class GetSystemSettingsForCompanyQueryHandler : IQueryHandler<GetSystemSettingsForCompanyQuery, Result<Option<SystemSettingsForCompany>, Exception>>
 {
     public Result<Option<SystemSettingsForCompany>, Exception> Handle(GetSystemSettingsForCompanyQuery query) => ...;
 }
 ```

 Note that this `IQueryHandler<TQuery, TResult>` implementation defines `TQuery` as `GetSystemSettingsForCompanyQuery` and `TResult` as `Result<Option<SystemSettingsForCompany>, Exception>`.
-To apply metrics-capturing to the query handler implementation shown above, we define a `IMetricsCapturingStrategyForQuery<TQuery, TResult>` implementation with `TQuery` and `TResult` types that are identical to those defined for the query handler implementation, like so:
+To apply metrics-capturing to the query handler implementation shown above, we define an `IMetricsCapturingStrategyForQuery<TQuery, TResult>` implementation with `TQuery` and `TResult` types that are identical to those defined for the query handler implementation, like so:

 ```
 // the Functional.CQS.AOP.MetricsCapturing.IMetricsCapturingStrategyForQuery implementation